-A qualified person must be sharp, ambitious, passionate, and capable of adapting to the evolving demands at Atlas.
-This position can be based in San Francisco, CA or Washington, DC.
-Staff in Washington, DC currently follow a hybrid work model while staff in San Francisco work from home.
+A qualified person must be sharp, passionate, and capable of adapting to the evolving demands at Atlas.
+This position can be based in the San Francisco Bay Area, New York, Boston, or Washington, DC.
+Staff in Washington, DC follow a hybrid work model while other staff work from home.
 For a highly qualified candidate, we would consider making the position fully remote to be based anywhere in the United States.

 Atlas began in 2015 and has grown with increasing demand from our core set of public interest-focused customers.
 We engage all our staff in internal strategy development, and believe in work-life balance, career development, and cohesive, team-oriented work.